Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Mock catalogs and Covariance matrix estimation

-Mock catalogues are essential for assessing analysis pipeline, and data systematics and errors in the cosmological analysis of large galaxy surveys.
-In order to estimate the uncertainty in cosmological signal recovered from LoTSS data we generate $1000$ LoTSS mocks of the large scale structure by employing the lognormal (and Gaussian) density field simulator code FLASK\footnote{\href{http://www.astro.iag.usp.br/~flask/}{http://www.astro.iag.usp.br/~flask/}} \citep{Xavier:2016}.
-To emulate the LoTSS DR1 catalog, we generate multiple lognormal density fields tomographically in $35$ redshift slices ($0$ to redshift $3.5$), each with a width $\Delta z=0.1$.
+Mock catalogues are essential for assessing the analysis pipeline, data systematics and errors in the cosmological analysis of large galaxy surveys.
+In order to estimate the uncertainty in the cosmological signal recovered from LoTSS data, we generate $1000$ LoTSS mocks of the large-scale structure by employing the log-normal (and Gaussian) density field simulator code FLASK\footnote{\href{http://www.astro.iag.usp.br/~flask/}{http://www.astro.iag.usp.br/~flask/}} \citep{Xavier:2016}.
+To emulate the LoTSS DR1 catalog, we generate multiple log-normal density fields tomographically in $35$ redshift slices ($0$ to redshift $3.5$), each with a width $\Delta z=0.1$.
 All statistical properties (i.e., auto and cross-correlations) are determined by the input angular power spectrum.
-In addition, effects including the redshift-space distortions and lensing are also counted in the simulation via the input spectra provided to the FLASK pipeline.
+In addition, effects including redshift-space distortions and lensing are also included in the simulation via the input spectra provided to the FLASK pipeline.

-The input theoretical angular power spectrum, $C_\ell$, in different redshift bins are generated using {\tt CAMB} \citep{Challinor:2011} which includes the effects on the observed number counts of redshift-space distortions and lensing.
-The redshift distribution profile $n(z)$ is provided along with $C_\ell$s to FLASK to generate mock number count maps.
-Computation of theoretical $C_\ell$ requires a galaxy bias, $b(z)$, we assume the NVSS best fit bias \citep{Adi:2015nb} and generate mock LoTSS DR1 catalogs.
-We assume a $\Lambda$CDM model and use \cite{Planck_results:2018} cosmological parameters as the fiducial cosmology.
+The input theoretical angular power spectrum, $C_\ell$, in different redshift bins are generated using {\tt CAMB} \citep{Challinor:2011} which includes the effects on the observed number counts of redshift-space distortions, non-linear power spectrum corrections and lensing.
+The redshift distribution profile $N(z)$ is provided along with $C_\ell$ to FLASK to generate mock number count maps.
+Computation of theoretical $C_\ell$ requires a galaxy bias, $b(z)$.
+From our MCMC fits we iteratively provide best fitted bias and generate mock LoTSS DR1 catalogs.
+We assume a $\Lambda$CDM model and use \cite{Planck_results:2018} cosmological parameters as the fiducial cosmology throughout this work, in particular we set base cosmology parameters from Planck 2018 baseline, i.e. TT,TE,EE+lowE+lensing $\omega_b h^2 =0.02237$, $\omega_c h^2 =0.1200$, $100\theta_{MC}=1.04092$, $\tau=0.0544$, $\ln (10^{10} A_s)=3.044$ and $n_s=0.9649$.